epicmanmoo/epicmanmoo.github.io/index.md

 ## Who am I?
   Hi!
 Welcome to this website that I kinda made? 😛 My name is Mooaz Nasir.
-  People usually pronounce my name in different ways but the correct way to say it is "Maaz".
+  People usually pronounce my first name in different ways but the correct way to say it is "Maaz".
   It's hard to even describe because there are no syllables in my first name.
 However, you've probably heard of moss, the thing that grows on trees.
 Replace the ssssss sounds with z's and you'll be able to pronounce